Research-Based

 S7 Blend

-The S7 Blend is a mixture of several extracts and ingredients designed to maximize nitric oxide production and work alongside Nitrosigine, L-Citrulline, and L-Taurine to provide a massive pump that makes any lifter proud.
+The S7 Blend combines several extracts and ingredients designed to maximize nitric oxide production while working alongside Nitrosigine, L-Citrulline, and L-Taurine to deliver impressive pumps that make any lifter proud.
 The blend includes Green Coffee Bean Extract, Green Tea Extract, Turmeric Extract, Tart Cherry, Blueberry, Kale, and Broccoli.

 Recommended Intake: 50-150mg per day